 Pyrolysis fire is an ember fire that occurs in a highly oxygen-restricted environment.
 In silo fires, it usually occurs deep inside the material and is very difficult to detect.

 A silo fire is often difficult to detect and is likely to have been burning for a while before it is discovered.
-Self-ignition in the form of pyrolysis fire usually occurs deep inside the material, consuming the oxygen in the silo – creating hot and humid combustion gases, which slowly spread upwards in the silo.
+Self-ignition in the form of pyrolysis fire usually occurs deep inside the material.
+This consumes the oxygen in the silo – creating hot and humid combustion gases, which slowly spread upwards in the silo.
 These gases are toxic and flammable, posing a significant risk to both plant personnel and fire and rescue services.
 Opening up the silo for better access could negatively affect the situation with a high risk of gas explosions, open fires, and fire spread within the plant, which would result in major damage.

 Cobra can be used at suspected ember fires in smaller silo fires, such as chip silos or silage silos.
 If hot spots can be located, e.g. by heat measurements on the silo surface with a thermal imaging camera (TIC), a targeted intervention can be made.